|

 the purpose was similar, though more sophisticated.

-through.
-She didn't feel anything, and no lights flashed or alarms sounded.
+she stepped through.
+She didn’t feel anything, and no lights flashed

 The Doctor looked more nervous than she did, in fact.
 He took a deep breath